Restricting Voltage Deviation of DC Microgrids with Critical and Ordinary Nodes: A Generalized Consensus Approach: Preliminaries and problem formulation

 \subsection{Conflict of voltage consensus and current sharing}

-It is well known that, in DC microgrids, there exists a conflict between voltage regulation and current sharing \citep{Liuxk2023auto_stabilityDCMG,Handong2022auto,HanR2019}.
-In other words, proportional current sharing among DGs and maintaining the rated values for all bus voltages cannot be achieved simultaneously.
+\hwzh{The objectives of } proportional current sharing among DGs and maintaining all bus voltages at the rated value cannot be achieved simultaneously \citep{Liuxk2023auto_stabilityDCMG}.
 This conflict will be rigorously analyzed in the sequel.
-The following definitions and fact are instrumental in this paper. \begin{definition}\citep{Handong2022auto} In a DC microgrid, the voltage deviation ratio (VDR) and the current deviation ratio (CDR) for the $i$-th DG are defined respectively as
+The following definitions and fact are instrumental. \begin{definition}\citep{Handong2022auto} In a DC microgrid, the voltage deviation ratio and the current deviation ratio for the $i$-th DG are defined respectively as